maelhos/SAT51/README.md

             - VS (VSIDS Branching, CDCL only and default for it) -t, --threads
-            Number of cores to use (default 1), 0 to to use **all** available
+            Number of cores to use (default 1), 0 to to use **all** available -s, --seed
+            Seed the prng, by default seeded with time(0), (usefull for benchmark)

 Examples:
   ./SAT51 -a QUINE -t 10 perf.cnf